PyGreSQL/PyGreSQL/docs/contents/pg/query.rst

     List field names of query result

     :returns: field names
-    :rtype: list
+    :rtype: tuple
     :raises TypeError: too many parameters

-This method returns the list of field names defined for the query result.
+This method returns the tuple of field names defined for the query result.
 The fields are in the same order as the result values.

 fieldname, fieldnum -- field name/number conversion